dancer1325/spring-framework/framework-docs/modules/ROOT/pages/web/webmvc/mvc-servlet/Special Bean Types/README.md

-* := Spring-managed `Object` instances / implement framework contracts
-  * built-in contract
-  * contracts -- can be customized via -- properties
-* uses
-  * `DispatcherServlet` -- delegates to these special beans to --
-    * process requests and
-    * render the appropriate responses
 * cases detected by `DispatchServlet`
-  * `HandlerMapping`
-    * request + interceptors — are mapped to → handler -- Check `HandlerMapping.getHandler()` --
-    * main `HandlerMapping` implementations
-      * `RequestMappingHandlerMapping`
-        * supports `@RequestMapping` on methods  -- TODO: How to check? --
-      * `SimpleUrlHandlerMapping`
-        * keeps URI path patterns — to — handlers  -- Check `SimpleUrlHandlerMappingTests` --
   * `HandlerAdapter`
     * helps `DispatcherServlet` for invoking a handler — mapped to a — request -- TODO: How to check? --
   * `HandlerExceptionResolver`